 5 Calculation and Check

 By clicking on each row in the tab of critical buckling factors, you can browse the deformed shapes in the 3D window and analyze them visually.
-The critical buckling factor can be compared with the code requirements.
-Usually, buckling can be considered safe in case of critical buckling factor values greater than 15 for global buckling and 3 for local buckling.

-At last, go to the tab Report.
+As the last step, go to the tab Report.
 IDEA StatiCa offers a fully customizable report to print out or save in an editable format.

 You have designed and code-checked a structural steel joint according to Eurocode (EN).